Poyang Lake — History, Folklore, Devil Triangle, and Paradise of Birds

 What's worse, she was found out to have married a human being, which was considered taboo by her master, who took her back to heaven soon.

-On her way back to heaven, she saw that devil was trying to attack her beloved husband; so she threw one of her shoes toward the devil and buried him under the water, which then turned into a mountain next to Poyang Lake.
+On her way back to heaven, she saw that devil was trying to attack her beloved husband, so she threw one of her shoes toward the devil and buried him under the water, turning into a mountain next to the lake.

-Shoe-Shaped Island, Xieshan, of Poyang Lake, Photo by Zhu Xingyong.
+Shoe-Shaped Island the Xieshan, Photo by Zhu Xingyong.

-The folklore of the Poyang Lake might be hearsay, however, the big windstorm that young fisherman had encountered was possibly for real.
+The lake folklore might be hearsay; however, the big windstorm that the young fisherman had encountered was possibly for real.

-Near Laoye Temple, a place to worship King of Dragon, is the area named Devil's Triangle of Poyang Lake.
+Near Laoye Temple, a place to worship the King of Dragon, is the Devil's Triangle of Poyang Lake.

-In history, many unusual phenomena happened and had memorized by locals, including appearing of monsters in the lake, sudden darkness in the daytime, and special shining lights, etc.
+In history, many unusual phenomena happened and were memorized by locals, including the appearance of monsters in the lake, sudden darkness in the daytime, unique shining lights, etc.

-Most importantly, many ships had mysteriously disappeared in this area, and no one knows what caused those accidents, nor what exactly happened to those vanished boats and people inside.
+Most importantly, many ships had mysteriously disappeared in this area, and no one knows what caused those accidents nor what exactly happened to those vanished boats and the people inside.

-Night View of Poyang Lake, Photo from Official Site of Poyanghu National Wetland Park.
+Night View and Boating People, Photo from Official Site of Poyanghu National Wetland Park.

 Poyang Lake Battle

-It was the largest scale water battle in the Medieval era, which played an essential role in establishing the Ming Dynasty (1368 — 1644).
+It was the largest-scale water battle in the Medieval era and played an essential role in establishing the Ming Dynasty (1368 — 1644).